How North Korea pulled off the biggest heist in history

 “North Korea’s Lazarus Group is the most sophisticated and well-resourced launderer of cryptoassets in existence, continually adapting its techniques to evade identification and seizure of stolen assets,” Elliptic noted in a blog post.
 “The transparency of blockchains means that this transaction trail can be followed, but these layering tactics can complicate the tracing process, buying the launderers valuable time to cash-out the assets.“

-Working alongside Bybit, Elliptic claims to have already seized some of the funds stolen from the Dubai-based exchange, but says the biggest challenge is the sheer volume of stolen assets.
+Working alongside Bybit, Elliptic claims it has already seized some of the funds stolen from the Dubai-based exchange, but says the biggest challenge is the sheer volume of stolen assets.

 Crypto intelligence platform Arkham noted that the Bybit hackers were making multiple transactions every minute for 45 minutes, before pausing for 15 minutes.
-The pattern seems to suggest that the process was not automated, as whoever is doing it needs to take periodic breaks.
+The pattern seemed to suggest that the process was not automated, as whoever was doing it needed to take periodic breaks.

-“Did Lazarus get an intern to wash their funds manually,” the firm questioned in a post to X.
+“Did Lazarus get an intern to wash their funds manually,” the firm asked in a post on X (Twitter).

 The massive heist caused crypto markets to tumble, but it also served as an inadvertent demonstration of the industry’s resilience.
 Within 72 hours of the attack, Bybit had restored its reserve to a 1:1 ratio, meaning no customer funds were lost.

 The scale of the attack could ultimately fuel broader efforts to take down Lazarus.
-In response to the hack, Bybit CEO Ben Zhou, which is the world’s second largest crypto exchange by trading volume, called for a “war against Lazarus”, issuing a $140 million bounty to recover the funds and provide information about the group.
+In response to the hack, Ben Zhou, the CEO of Bybit – which is the world’s second-largest crypto exchange by trading volume – called for a “war against Lazarus”, announcing a $140m bounty for whoever could recover the funds and provide information about the group.

 Join our commenting forum